 - details of cross-party amendment on parliamentary approval (section 4)

-- updated quotes from Baroness Smith and Baroness Hayter
+- NEW quotes from Baroness Angela Smith and Baroness Dianne Hayter

 Labour Lords frontbench approach – cross-party amendments

-Following the many probing amendments that were tabled at Committee stage of the Bill, our focus for Report stage will include the following priorities:
+Following the many probing amendments that were tabled at Committee stage of the Bill, our focus for Report stage includes the following priorities:

 - Customs Union